unabridged/motion/README.md

 * Due to the way that Motion components are replaced on the page, component HTML templates are limited to a single top-level DOM element.
 If you have multiple DOM elements in your template at the top level, you must wrap them in a single element.
 This is a similar limitation that React enforced until `React.Fragment` appeared and is for a very similar reason.

+* Information about the request to the server is lost after the first re-render.
+This may cause things like `_url` helpers to fail to find the correct domain automatically.
+A workaround is to provide the domain to the helpers, and cache as a local variable any information from the `request` object that you need.

 ## Roadmap